 Marton is a postdoctoral Research Fellow with the Ethics, Sustainability, and Engagement unit at Bayes.
 He received his PhD from the University of Leicester in 2017.
 His doctoral thesis explored the meanings and practices of criticality in a business school in the UK.
 Building on this, his research currently focuses on the organisation of higher education; on innovative ways of educating management students for ethics, responsibility, and reflexivity; and on the roles management academics’ organisational practices play in achieving this goal.

-André Spicer is Dean of Bayes Business School, Professor of Organisational Behaviour and the founding director of ETHOS: The Centre for Responsible Enterprise at Cass.
+André Spicer is Dean of Bayes Business School, Professor of Organisational Behaviour and the founding director of ETHOS: The Centre for Responsible Enterprise at Bayes.
 He is an expert in the areas of Organisational Behaviour, Leadership, and Corporate Social Responsibility.
-Prior to joining Cass, André was a Professor of Organisation Studies at the University of Warwick.
+Prior to joining Bayes, André was a Professor of Organisation Studies at the University of Warwick.
 He has also been a visiting Professor at the University of Innsbruck, University of Paris Dauphine, Lund University, the Central European University, University of St Gallen, Hanken School of Economics, and the University of Sydney.
 Professor Spicer was educated at the University of Otago and holds a PhD from the University of Melbourne.
 Professor Spicer has done work on organisational power and politics, organisational culture, employee identity, the creation of new organisational forms, space and architecture plays at work and leadership.
 His work looks at a wide range of settings including knowledge intensive firms, financial institutions, seaports, universities, libraries, media organisations, and new social movements.

 Our PhD Fellows